oliviawestmacottssw/SSW.Rules.Content/rules/pc---do-you-use-the-best-backup-solution/rule.md

 ---

-​There are many options for personal and business backup solutions on the market:
+There are many options for personal and business backup solutions on the market:

 ### OneDrive

 OneDrive from Microsoft is a simple and powerful application to do your cloud backups, for free.
 It comes default installed in Windows 10.
-See [Rules to Better OneDrive](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=977beedd-e3f1-44ad-b68e-262c0e34a265).​
+See [Rules to Better OneDrive](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=977beedd-e3f1-44ad-b68e-262c0e34a265).

 **Size:** 5GB free